pvnieo/Manga-Panel-Extractor/README.md

 optional arguments:
-  -h, --help            show this help message and exit -kt, --keep_text      Do not erase the dialogue bubble text.
+  -h, --help            show this help message and exit -jc, --just_contours  Just save contours in a file.
+Will not output panel images.
+  -kt, --keep_text      Do not erase the dialogue bubble text.
   -minp [1-99], --min_panel [1-99]
                         Percentage of minimum panel area in relation to total page area.